Weymouth Drug & Alcohol Rehab, Detox & Treatment Resources

 Al-Anon and Nar-Anon Meetings

 Al-Anon and Nar-Anon meetings are sister groups to AA and Na.
 The fellowships employ a modified 12-step program designed for close associates to those on recovery.
 Al-Anon and Nar-Anon groups address the needs of these parties by providing support and information on how to regain their normal lives that may have been interrupted by their loved one’s substance use disorder.
 The group members usually get the opportunity to regularly interact with peers who understand their challenges, without stigmatizing them.
-Al-Anon and Nar-Anon meetings are held in the following addresses within Weymouth.
+Al-Anon and Nar-Anon meetings are held at the following locations.

 395 Washington St.